 Each of the leaf MIME entities specified in this section SHOULD use the UTF-8 form as its character set (2), as specified in [RFC2445].
-A MIME writer MAY<67> enable a user or a system administrator to select a character set (2) encoding other than the UTF-8 form for the MIME headers (2) and MIME entities of a Message object.
+A MIME writer MAY<68> enable a user or a system administrator to select a character set (2) encoding other than the UTF-8 form for the MIME headers (2) and MIME entities generated from the properties of a Message object.
 The iCal message body, however, always remains encoded in the UTF-8 form.